-Located in Gujarat State, in Western India, Velavadar is only a few miles from the Gulf of Cambay, and is home to India’s endemic blackbuck.
+Located in Gujarat State, in western India, Velavadar is only a few kilometres from the Gulf of Cambay, and is home to a large population of India’s endemic blackbuck.

 However, the park is most notable for being one of the few places in the world with a healthy wolf population – the endangered Indian wolf is the number one predator here.
 Other animals of note include fox, jackal, jungle cat and wild pig.